48 Hours in Jenner on the California Coast

 Outdoor Adventures at Salt Point State Park

-Sunset and Dinner at Jenner Inn
+Sunset and Dinner at the Jenner Inn Restaurant

 Where to Stay in Jenner